Management of Natural Resources

 Examples: Land, water, soil, air, sunlight, plants, animals, etc all are natural Resources.

 There are two types of Natural resources.

 - Exhaustible Resources

-Inexhaustible resources are those resources which occur in such abundance that they are unlikely to get exhausted with time, e.g., water, air, solar energy.
+Inexhaustible resources are those resources that occur in such abundance that they are unlikely to get exhausted with time, e.g., water, air, solar energy.

-Exhaustible resources are resources which are likely to diminish and get exhausted with continuous exploitation.
+Exhaustible resources are resources that are likely to diminish and get exhausted with continuous exploitation.

 Exhaustible resources of two types